Trump Administration Blocks Shipment Of Illegal Execution Drugs

-After a nearly two-year standoff between death penalty states and the federal government, the Food and Drug Administration formally blocked a shipment of thousands of illegal execution drugs on their way to Texas.
+After a nearly two-year standoff between death penalty states and the federal government, the Food and Drug Administration formally blocked shipments of thousands of illegal execution drugs on their way to Texas and Arizona.
 The move sets up a potential legal battle between death penalty states and the Trump administration.

 In 2015, Texas, Arizona, and Nebraska each purchased 1,000 vials of sodium thiopental, an anesthetic now-banned in the United States.
 The supplier, a man in India named Chris Harris, claimed to be a manufacturer, but a BuzzFeed News investigation raised questions about his claims.